Quansight-Labs/ndindex/docs/indices/multiaxis-indices.md

     >>> ...
     Ellipsis
     ```

+    This is also why the type name for the [ndindex `ellipsis`](ellipsis)
+    object is lowercase, since `Ellipsis` is already a built-in name.

 Let's go back to one of the examples above.
 To remind, we have our array `a`: